We may get commissions for purchases made through links in this post.

 You’ve probably also heard that petroleum jelly is bad for you.
 That’s what I believed when my dermatologist recommended Vaseline and medications containing petroleum jelly to me.

-I went to her after having a terrible reaction to EOS “natural” lip balm – cracked lips, stinging, swelling, and discomfort.
+I went to her after having a terrible reaction to a popular brand of “natural” lip balm – cracked lips, stinging, swelling, and discomfort.
 I told her I didn’t understand what had happened because it was a natural product.

 My dermatologist said wryly, “Poison ivy is natural, too.”
 She recommended I put a thick layer of Vaseline on my lips every night until they healed.